haslamdb/RSV-microbiome-2025/README.md

 This repository contains analysis code and workflows for studying the nasal microbiome in the context of RSV infections.
 The project utilizes MetaPhlAn-processed microbial profiling data to investigate relationships between nasal microbiome composition and RSV disease severity, symptoms, and clinical outcomes.

-## Key Research Questions

-1. How does the nasal microbiome composition differ between patients with varying RSV severity?
-2. Are there specific bacterial taxa associated with more severe RSV symptoms?
-3. How does the nasal microbiome change over the course of RSV infection (prior, acute, post)?
-4. Can microbiome features predict clinical outcomes in RSV infections?

 ## Directory Structure